jhades/angular-velocity/README.md

     - User Friendly - opinionated in terms of look and feel and UX
     - Mobile - allows using the same team for building desktop and mobile form-based apps

+To run it, clone the repo and run:

+    bower install

+Then launch an http server on the root directory, for example this will launch http-server with the cache disabled:

+    npm install http-server
+    http-server -c-1 .